 Our independent analysis of the issues will be presented in the EA.
 The EA will be placed in the public record and, depending on the comments received during the scoping process, may be published and distributed to the public.
 A comment period will be allotted if the EA is published for review.
 We will consider all comments on the EA before we make our recommendations to the Commission.
 To ensure your comments are considered, please carefully follow the instructions in the Public Participation section beginning on page 4.

 With this notice, we are asking agencies with jurisdiction and/or special expertise with respect to environmental issues to formally cooperate with us in the preparation of the EA.
 These agencies may choose to participate once they have evaluated the proposal relative to their responsibilities.
 Agencies that would like to request cooperating agency status should follow the instructions for filing comments provided under the Public Participation section of this notice.

 You can make a difference by providing us with your specific comments or concerns about the project.
 Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
 The more specific your comments, the more useful they will be.
-To ensure that your comments are timely and properly recorded, please send your comments so that they will be received in Washington, DC on or before May 12, 2011.
+To ensure that your comments are timely and properly recorded, please send your comments so they will be received in Washington, DC on or before January 3, 2011.